bsteen/bsteen.github.io/README.md

     * [University of Delaware Listing](https://udspace.udel.edu/handle/19716/25078)
     * [ProQuest Listing](https://search.proquest.com/docview/2307785165)
     * Master's Thesis Postmortem (coming soon)
-* Xing Gao, Benjamin Steenkamer, Zhongshu Gu, Mehmet Kayaalp, Dimitrios Pendarakis, and Haining Wang, "[A Study on the Security Implications of Information Leakages in Container Clouds](https://ieeexplore.ieee.org/document/8523802)" in *IEEE Transactions on Dependable and Secure Computing*, November 2018.
+* Xing Gao, Benjamin Steenkamer, Zhongshu Gu, Mehmet Kayaalp, Dimitrios Pendarakis, and Haining Wang, "[A Study on the Security Implications of Information Leakages in Container Clouds](https://ieeexplore.ieee.org/document/8523802)" in *IEEE Transactions on Dependable and Secure Computing*, January - February 2021.
+    * First published: November 5, 2018
     * See the code I wrote for this paper and a presentation on it here: <https://github.com/bsteen/cloud-covert-channels>

 ## Other Published Paper Contributions